Aazmp/vp8oclenc/README.md

 If input_file is set as @ it will be set to stdin

-Features:
+Features.
-Only one reference frame - last one;
+Two reference frames, but only one is search for vectors, the other one uses ZEROMV only.
-Fixed size of blocks for ME - 8x8;
+Motion estimation for 8x8 blocks, but with grouping them into 16x16 if they have equal vectors.
-MV search - hierarchical search with fullsearch in small areal on downsampled areas (1/4, 1, 2, 4, 8, 16);
+MV search - hierarchical search with fullsearch in small area on downsampled areas (1/4, 1, 2, 4, 8, 16).
-Normal loop filter (simple is present in code) with loop_filter_level set according to uantizer value;
+Normal loop filter with loop_filter_level set according to quantizer value.
-Bicubic interpolation (bilinear is in code too);
+Bicubic interpolation.
 Used probabilities are calculated and set in each frame.

 P.S.
 No benchmarks, because there is no need in them :) Quality of material can't compete with any good encoder.